twinkelmann/nuxt-workmailer/README.md

 > Adds nodemailer to the Nuxt 3 and 4
 >
 > This module can be used to send emails only from the server-side in Nuxt 3 and 4.
+>
+> This fork of `nuxt-nodemailer` adds support for Cloudflare workers

 ## Features
 - Auto import server composable `useNodeMailer()`